foundersandcoders/our-site-v2-LTS/README.md

 ## Maintenance tasks for the FAC team and Course Facilitator

-To make routine maintenance simple, we've put the information that changes regularly all in one place - `maintenance.js` in the root of the project.
+To make routine maintenance simple, we've put most of the information that changes regularly all in one place - `maintenance.js` in the root of the project.

 By editing this file you can:
 * Toggle applications open/closed